querkmachine/beeps.website/blog/2022-09-06-how-i-use-twitter.md

 ### Politics

 I work as a civil servant in a politically-restricted role.
-It is a requirement of my job that I follow the [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code) and remain politically impartial in public spaces, including on publicly-accessible social media.
+It is a requirement of my job that I follow the [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code) and remain politically impartial in public spaces, including on publicly accessible social media.

 As a consequence, I cannot tweet or retweet party political viewpoints; political party media or press releases; criticisms or praises of specific politicians, parties or policies; or respond to any queries relating to these topics, as much as I might have an opinion about them.